Vapers Guide: Nicotine-Free Vaping

 This shows that there are significant differences between devices when it comes to the amount of nicotine you absorb.

-Who uses nicotine-free e-liquid?
+Who uses nicotine-free vape juice?

 Blowing perfect O’s and performing other vape tricks is more difficult with high-nicotine e-liquid.